ELF-Lab/OjibweMorph/README.md

 1. Make sure you have [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed.
 - In order to use docker in the command line, we also had to go to the Settings page in Docker Desktop and Choose `Advanced` > Check `System` > `Apply`.
 2. Install the `Dev Containers` extension in VSCode.
-3. Right click on the `Dockerfile` in the VSCode Explorer panel and choose `Build image`.
-It will suggest a tag (name) for this image by default; press enter to go with it (or type your own, if you prefer).
-- Alternatively, run `docker build -t ojibwemorph:latest -f .devcontainer/Dockerfile .` in the command line.
+3. With OjibweMorph open in VSCode, run `docker build -t ojibwemorph:latest -f .devcontainer/Dockerfile .` in the command line.
   - `-t ojibwemorph:latest` gives the image the name `ojibwemorph` and tag `latest`.
   - `-f .devcontainer/Dockerfile` specifies the Dockerfile to use to build the image, which has to be manually specified because it is not in the build context, which is specified as `.` (i.e., the current directory = the root of OjibweMorph).
+  - On Mac, running this may lead to a system prompt saying that VSCode wants to access data from other apps.
+You can decline; everything will still build fine.
 - You'll see the image being built in the terminal in VSCode.
 It may take a minute or two, and when it's done, you can push any key to close it.
 - In Docker Desktop, you should now see your built image.
 3. Back in VSCode, use `Cmd+Shift+P` to run commands, and choose `Dev Containers: Reopen in Container`.
 This will reopen the VSCode window inside the container.
+  - You may get asked which `devcontainer.json` to use -- choose `OjibweMorph` (`OjibweMorph/.devcontainer/devcontainer.json`).
 4. Here, you should see the directories `OjibweLexicon/` and `OjibweMorph/` ready to go.
-You can `cd` into `OjibweMorph/` and use the `Makefile` as normal to generate the FST (see the next section).
+You can `cd` into `OjibweMorph/` and use the `Makefile` as normal to generate the FST (see [Buildling the FST](#building-the-fst)).
-5. When done, you can click the blue `Dev Container...` button in the bottom left of VSCode, then choose `Reopen Locally` to close the container.
+5. When done, you can click the `Dev Container: OjibweMorph @...` button in the bottom left of VSCode, then choose `Reopen Locally` to close the container.
 6. You can use `docker system prune -a -f` to delete all Docker containers and images you've generated (though if you have other containers/images you wish to keep, you can also just manually delete individual ones in Docker Desktop).

 #### Regular Installation